Please read the information below before applying for a visa to go to Australia.

 - Visa labels

-Our preferred lodgement method for applications is online through ImmiAccount.
-Alternatively, applications can be lodged in person by appointment at the Australian Visa Application Centre (AVAC).
-Schedule your appointment online at: VFS Global: Schedule an appointment in Colombo or VFS Global: Schedule an appointment in Dhaka.
+If you are unable to lodge your application online, applications can be lodged in person by appointment at the Australian Visa Application Centre (AVAC).
+Schedule your appointment online at: VFS Global: Schedule an appointment in Colombo

 All permanent, provisional and certain temporary visa applicants are required to complete health examinations as part of the visa application process to determine if they meet the health requirement.
 We recommend that all new visa applicants requiring medical examinations undertake the medical check before lodging their visa application to avoid delays.